Djaytan/mc-jobs-reborn-patch-place-break/README.md

-A place-and-break patch extension of [JobsReborn plugin](https://www.spigotmc.org/resources/jobs-reborn.4216/) for Spigot servers and fork ones (PaperMC, ...).
+A place-and-break patch extension of [JobsReborn plugin](https://www.spigotmc.org/resources/jobs-reborn.4216/) for PaperMC servers (compatible with Spigot).

 The resource is available
 on [Spigot](https://www.spigotmc.org/resources/jobsreborn-patchplacebreak.102779/),